Himala: Development

 Shooting began on July 13, 1982, with the arrival of the art department in Paoay, Ilocos Norte led by production designer, Raquel Villavicencio.
-The production team needed a place to shoot that shall depict the main setting of the film-a barren and arid land where plants hardly grow and where the soil cracks.
-This is to suggest a setting where a slight rain would be considered a miracle by its inhabitants.
+The production team needed a location for the main setting of the film: a barren and arid land where plants hardly grow and where the soil cracks, suggesting that a slight rain would be considered a miracle by inhabitants.
 The problem encountered by the team is the shooting took place during the rainy season in the Philippines, and the film was to premiere at the 1982 Metro Manila Film Festival.
-The region of Ilocos was selected as shooting location of the film after scouting locations around the country for the driest place for the shoot.
+The region of Ilocos was selected as shooting location of the film after scouting locations around the country for the driest place.

-Baryo Calayab was the venue of the set which was used to depict the town of Cupang.
-Ten carpenters were employed to prepare the set who worked for 24/7.
+Barangay Calayab in Laoag was used to depict the village of Cupang, with ten carpenters working 24/7 on the set.
 Around 3,000 extras were employed for the film.
-Director Ishmael Bernal also asked people actually inflicted by disease to portray sick people within the film.
+Director Ishmael Bernal also asked people actually inflicted by various conditions and diseases to portray the infirm within the film.

-Bernal also called for the film to be minimalist, direct to the point, and "straight to the soul" and discouraged unnecessary dramatic effects.
-For example, the characters of Elsa and Nimia stood still, with minimal gestures in the scene where they argued.
-The scene was focused on the dialogue.
+Bernal also called for the film to be minimalist, direct to the point, and "straight to the soul", discouraging unnecessary dramatic effects.
+For example, the characters of Elsa and Nimia stood still, with minimal gestures in the scene where they argue as it focused on the dialogue.

 Another key element of the film was the bare tree where the Virgin Mary supposedly appeared.
 The tree was against the sky on top of a hill, but it was actually transplanted to the originally barren hilltop.
-The production team searched for the bare tree among green leafy trees near the area.
-The tree used in the production was discovered to be a hibiscus tree after it began to sprout leaves.
+The production team found the bare tree among green, leafy ones near the area, and it was discovered to be a hibiscus after it began sprouting leaves.

-For the final scene in Suba Beach, the 3,000 extras were called to participate which were divided into eight groups.
+For the final scene at Suba Beach, the 3,000 extras were called to participate which were divided into eight groups.
 Rain fell and the August 6 shooting had to be postponed, while several of the extras fell sick.
 By the end of August, shooting for the final scene was finished.
 Eight cameras were used with one placed below a Meralco crane.
 3,000 extras were still used for the scene which was done in one take.
 Production costs for the film grew due to delays caused by rain and in at least one occasion, a sandstorm.
 The shooting for the film took two months.